 You are expected to drive to a designated parking areas appropriate for your cycle type, and walk the rest of the way to your destination!

 Enforcement: Motorcycles and mopeds that are parked without a valid parking permit and/or in an ineligible parking area risk standard enforcement.

 Faculty/Staff, commuter students, and non-freshman campus residents may apply for a motorcycle or moped permit.

 Campus residents may have EITHER a "car" permit OR a motorcycle/moped permit, but may not have both--campus residents are prohibited from keeping two vehicles on campus.
 Freshman campus residents are prohibited from buying any parking permit.

 Faculty/Staff and Commuter students may obtain a motorcycle or moped permit either by itself or in addition to a "car" permit--although they may not have both vehicles on campus at the same time.

 Commuter students who live within the commuter permit restriction zone (<1 mi. of campus) are ineligible for a motorcycle permit.
 (Restrictive zone does not apply to faculty/staff).

 Any commuter student (or fac/staff), including those who live within the commuter permit restriction zone, is eligible for a moped permit.
 However, moped permits are subject to sell out.
 Sales limitations apply to both students and faculty/staff.

-Permit Prices (2012-13): Student motorcycle permits are $25 or free with the purchase of the $50 Commuter "car" permit.
+Permit Prices: Student motorcycle or moped permits are $25 or free with the purchase of the $50 Commuter "car" permit.
 These permits expire 5/31.
-Faculty/staff motorcycle permits are $10 or free with the purchase of the $50 Fac/Staff "car" permit.
+Faculty/staff motorcycle or moped permits are $10 or free with the purchase of the $50 Fac/Staff "car" permit.
 These permits expire 8/31.
-Summer motorcycle permits are $10 and expire 8/31.
+Summer motorcycle or moped permits are $10 and expire 8/31.